Updates & Upgrades oh my!

 - iPads - Updates and upgrades are controlled through our mobile device management system and by default will wait up to 45 days before either will be available to install.
 Updates can be freely applied after that 45 day window.
 This is necessary to ensure AIR Test compatibility for students.
 During testing windows in the fall and spring students and staff should refrain from installing any major system updates/upgrades)

 As with anything there is a risk of data loss during updates and upgrades.
 Please ensure you have up to date backups.
-The Technology Department is not responsible for backing up user data unless it's a specific case such as financial or student data.
+The Technology Department is not responsible for backing up user data except in certain situations and areas of the district.

 Did you find it helpful?